Direct Estimation of Parameters in ODE Models Using WENDy: Weak-form Estimation of Nonlinear Dynamics: Concluding Remarks

 In this work, we have proposed the Weak-form Estimation of Nonlinear Dynamics (WENDy) method for directly estimating model parameters, without relying on forward solvers.
 The essential feature of the method involves converting the strong form representation of a model to its weak form and then substituting in the data and solving a regression problem for the parameters.
 The method is robust to substantial amounts of noise, and in particular to levels frequently seen in biological experiments.

-As mentioned above, the idea of data substitution followed by a least squares solve for the parameters has existed since at least the late 1960's \cite{Bellman1969MathematicalBiosciences}.
+As mentioned above, the idea of substituting data into the weak form of an equation followed by a least squares solve for the parameters has existed since at least the mid 1950's \cite{Shinbrot1954NACATN3288}.
 However, FSNLS-based methods have proven highly successful and are ubiquitous in the parameter estimation literature and software.
-The disadvantage of FSNLS is that fitting using repeated forward solves comes at substantial computational cost and unclear dependence on the initial guess and hyperparameters in both the solver and the optimizer.
+The disadvantage of FSNLS is that fitting using repeated forward solves comes at a substantial computational cost and with unclear dependence on the initial guess and hyperparameters (in both the solver and the optimizer).
 Several researchers over the years have created direct parameter estimation methods (that do not rely on forward solves), but they have historically included some sort of data smoothing step.
 The primary issue with this is that projecting the data onto a spline basis (for example) represents the data using a basis which does not solve the original equation\footnote{This is a problem WENDy does not suffer from as there is no pre-smoothing of the data.}.
 Importantly, that error propagates to the error in the parameter estimates.
 However, we note that the WENDy framework introduced here is able to encapsulate previous works that incorporate smoothing, namely by including the smoothing operator in the covariance matrix $\widehat{\Cbf}$.

 The conversion to the weak form is essentially a weighted integral transform of the equation.
 As there is no projection onto a non-solution based function basis, the weak-form approach bypasses the need to estimate the true solution to directly estimate the parameters.